-Medicare Part D for Dual Eligible People in North Carolina
+Getting Medicare Part D with North Carolina Medicaid

 In North Carolina, if you are eligible for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") you will automatically be enrolled in a North Carolina Medicare Prescription Drug Plan and the Social Security Extra Help program.
 Extra Help pays for most of the costs of your prescriptions if you meet the eligibility requirements.
 You may also enroll in a plan of your own choosing that better meets your needs.
-If you qualified for Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. before you were eligible for Medicare, contact your local Medicaid office.
+If you qualified for Medicaid before you were eligible for Medicare, contact your local Medicaid office.

 Citations & References

 - Medicare.gov, "How Medicare Prescription Drug Coverage Works with a Medicare Advantage Plan or Medicare Cost Plan", Last Accessed September 28, 2022

 - Medicare.gov, "What Medicare Part D drug plans cover", Last Accessed August 1, 2022

 - Medicare.gov, "Catastrophic coverage", Last Accessed June 13, 2022

 - Medicare.gov, "Are prescription drugs covered in Medicare Advantage plans?", Last Accessed June 6, 2022

 - SSA.gov, "Extra Help with Medicare Prescription Drug Plan Costs", Last Accessed June 1, 2022